How to Get Rid of Rats

 How to Know if You Have a Rat Infestation

-To successfully get rid of rats, it is crucial that you know how to detect an infestation in your home:
+To successfully get rid of rats, you must know how to detect an infestation in your home:

 As rats walk through your home, they leave droppings behind.
 Along main rat paths, you may detect small, dark pellet-shaped droppings.